 WHICH COMES FIRST?

-THE SITE AND SOIL REPORT OR THE BUILDING DESIGNS
+THE SITE AND SOIL REPORT OR THE BUILDING DESIGN

-It is important that the suitability of onsite management is determined before building designs are complete.
-The onsite management systems will require a large area of the site free of buildings and driveways and with minimum setbacks from side boundaries. buildings and downslope and upslope boundaries.
+Your designer should work together with a SQP on the suitability of onsite management before building designs are complete.
+The onsite management systems will require a large area of the site free of buildings and driveways and with minimum setbacks from side boundaries, buildings and downslope and upslope boundaries.
 It can be difficult to fit these systems in after the building has been designed.
-We encourage you to engage a suitably qualified person to undertake the necessary testing and provide preliminary advice to you and your designer as to options and to then complete their assessment once the building design is finalised.